HackYourFuture/interviewpreparation/introductionmeeting.md

 ## 4. Prepare for the most common interview questions.

 The Internet is flooded with great resources on how to prepare for the most common interview questions.
-Besides our own [“How to Answer the Most Common Interview Questions”](https://github.com/HackYourFuture/alumni/blob/master/28-questions.md) guide you should also read [“Top 10 Job Interview Questions and Best Answers”](https://www.thebalancecareers.com/top-interview-questions-and-best-answers-2061225) and [“10 Common Behavioral Interview Questions”](https://www.thebalancecareers.com/top-behavioral-interview-questions-2059618).
+Besides our guide with [“The Most Common Non-Technical Questions for HYF Graduates”](/nontechquestions.md) you should also read [“Top 10 Job Interview Questions and Best Answers”](https://www.thebalancecareers.com/top-interview-questions-and-best-answers-2061225) and [“10 Common Behavioral Interview Questions”](https://www.thebalancecareers.com/top-behavioral-interview-questions-2059618).

 ## 5. Prepare STAR stories